Chicago: so nice, you’ll think it’s hitting on you

 Summer brings huge parties such as Pride in late June and August’s Northalsted Market Days, Chicago’s largest street festival.
 All this homo fun comes largely free of pretension.
 Attitude is no substitute for character (some of you need to read this again, and you know who you are), and Chicago has character for miles.
 Though its winters can be bitterly cold, the heart of Chicago always beats with a warmth you’ll feel long after you’ve left.

-Photos courtesy of the Illinois Office of Tourism and by Adam Alexander Photography for Choose Chicago and by flickr user Matthew Smith used under the Creative Commons Attribution license
+Photos courtesy of the Illinois Office of Tourism and by Adam Alexander Photography for Choose Chicago and by flickr users Matthew Smith and MV Jantzen used under the Creative Commons Attribution license